wlsf82/cv/README.md

 Some of the activities I performed as a QA engineer at Qelp were:

-- Writing automated graphical user interface functional tests;
+- Writing automated graphical user interface functional tests
-- Writing automated acceptance tests;
+- Writing automated acceptance tests
-- Writing automated visual regression tests;
+- Writing automated visual regression tests
-- Defining and tunning continuous integration and continuous delivery/deployment pipelines;
+- Defining and tunning continuous integration and continuous delivery/deployment pipelines
-- Code review;
+- Code review
-- Extending the application to add testability into it;
+- Extending the application to add testability into it
-- Writing business requirements together with the business analyst;
+- Writing business requirements together with the business analyst
-- Pair programming;
+- Pair programming
-- Knowledge sharing sessions;
+- Knowledge sharing sessions
-- Actively participating in software architecture meetings;
+- Actively participating in software architecture meetings
-- Actively participating in scrum meetings;
+- Actively participating in scrum meetings
-- Debugging and fixing bugs;
+- Debugging and fixing bugs
-- Refactoring code.
+- Refactoring code

 _Stack:_ AWS, NodeJS, JavaScript, TypeScript, React, GraphQL, Apollo, Cypress, Protractor, BackstopJS, SemaphoreCI, and Jenkins.